smart-on-fhir/smart-on-fhir.github.io/tutorials/javascript/index.md

 link](https://rawgithub.com/smart-on-fhir/client-js/master/dist/fhir-client.js)
 in your script tag's `src`.
 (Be sure never to use "rawgithub" in a deployment scenario, though!)

+Note: if prototyping in [JsFiddle](https://jsfiddle.net), then you will need to use the [CDN hosted](https://cdn.rawgit.com/smart-on-fhir/client-js/v0.1.8/dist/fhir-client.js) version.

 Including this script will create a global `FHIR` object for you to work with.

 ### 2. Create or obtain an instance of `FHIR.client`